Parler: Company

 On January 29, 2021, Parler's board, controlled by Mercer, terminated Matze from his position as CEO.
 In a memo Matze sent to Fox Business, he claimed that "I did not participate in this decision" to terminate him and that he had "met constant resistance to [his] product vision, [his] strong belief in free speech and [his] view of how the Parler site should be managed".
 In interviews, Matze said his termination may have been related to a dispute within the company regarding the limits of free speech and his belief that the company needed to "crack down" on domestic terrorism and violence.
 Matze also had all his Parler shares stripped from him when he was fired.
 With Matze gone, an executive committee of Mercer, British lawyer Matthew Richardson, and former Tea Party activist Mark Meckler runs the company.
 Parler announced on February 15, 2021, that Mark Meckler would serve as the company's interim CEO while they searched for someone to take the position.
 Parler announced on May 17, 2021, that they had named George Farmer as CEO.
 Farmer is a former candidate for and financial supporter of the Brexit Party (now known as Reform UK) in the United Kingdom.
-Prior to joining Parler, Farmer worked at Red Kite, a hedge fund founded by his father Michael Farmer, Baron Farmer, worked for the veteran metals trader known as "Mr Copper", was a former treasurer of the United Kingdom's Conservative Party, and was the former head of Turning Point UK, a British offshoot of the American conservative nonprofit organization Turning Point USA.
+Prior to joining Parler, Farmer worked at Red Kite, a hedge fund founded by his father Michael Farmer, Baron Farmer, a former treasurer of the United Kingdom's Conservative Party, and was the former head of Turning Point UK, a British offshoot of the American conservative nonprofit organization Turning Point USA.

 On March 2, 2021, NPR reported that Parler's lawyers had written in a legal filing that the company's valuation was "approaching $1 billion".

 On October 12, 2021, Parler announced in an email that they would be moving their headquarters from Henderson, Nevada to Nashville, Tennessee.

 Seth Dillon, the CEO of conservative Christian news satire website The Babylon Bee, has been listed as a director of Parler.

 As of November 2020, Parler had about thirty employees.

+On December 15, Parler was bought from Starboard by Ryan Rhodes, Elise Pierotti and Jaco Booyens.